All the Social Social Skills in the World.

 While no one can know all the social skills, it’s helpful to learn some new ones.
 It keeps you growing as a person, and helps you keep your relationships fresh and exciting too.
 Some variety and growth can be healthy for a relationship and keep it from growing stale or boring.

 Learning a new social skill is usually somewhat awkward and uncomfortable.
 Anytime you do something new, it will usually be somewhat uncomfortable.
 So, if you try one of the social skills I recommend, you know you are on target if you are feeling awkward doing it.
 It’s supposed to feel that way at first.
+By the way, social skills could also be called communication skills.
+And I recommend it, and you certainly can learn new communication skills for your marriage, or other relationships.

 If you look through my other articles, you will find many other social skills to try out at home.